FelixdelasPozas/OGG-Extractor/readme.md

 * 'Blood Omen 2' by Crystal Dynamics.

 ## Options
-The tool can be configured to show only files with a minimum size making easier to identify music files from smaller dialog sound files.
+The tool can be configured to show only files with a minimum size or duration, making it easier to differentiate music files from dialog ones.
+The found OGG files can be renamed and played before the extraction process so it can be selected or deselected to be extracted.

 # Compilation requirements
 ## To build the tool: